 According to village records, the Schaumburg Regional Airport was officially built in 1959 and originally named Roselle Field.
 While 1959 was the official date the airport was built, this is not the earliest date that aviation activity has been traced in Schaumburg.
 Navy photographs show the area that appears to be around Schaumburg and Barrington Roads as being listed as an OLF (Optional Landing Field) for the pilots training at the Glenview Naval Air Station back in 1943.
 In one photograph, a light, high-wing aircraft can be seen in the grass.

 1960 to 1985

 The earliest map depicting Roselle Field was the December 10, 1964, Chicago Sectional Chart.
 According to the Illinois Airport Directory, Richard Leach was the manager and Beechcraft sales/service was on the field.
 Roselle Field was annexed into the Village of Schaumburg.
 The runway was 2,500 feet long and 50 feet wide.
 In 1965 the runway was extended to 3,100 feet.
-On February 6, 1970, President Richard M. Nixon flew to Roselle Field to dedicate a water treatment plant at the corner of Barrington and Arriving Park Road in neighboring Hanover Park.
-In the early 1970s the name was changed to Schaumburg Airpark.
+On February 6, 1970, President Richard M. Nixon flew to Roselle Field to dedicate a water treatment plant at the corner of Barrington and Irving Park Road in neighboring Hanover Park.
+In the early 1970s, the name was changed to Schaumburg Airpark.
 The Fixed Base Operator (FBO) changed to Northwest Flyers in 1985, who continues to operate as the FBO today.

 1994 to 1999